danzola01/COMP3532-scripts/README.md

 # COMP3532-scripts
-A collection of bash scripts created for the course COMP3532 at Mount Royal University
+A collection of bash shell scripts created for the course COMP3532 at Mount Royal University

 ## passgen.sh
 Script that generates a password.